kaustubhk24/Audacity-Marathi-Competition-Website/README.md

 ## Description

-This is a competition site made with Bootstrap.
+This is a pizza order site which is used to cart , purchase , track order functionality.
+It is built in ExpressJS.

 ## Demo

-Link ðŸ‘‰ To be added https://kaustubhk24.github.io/Audacity-Marathi-Competition-Website/.
+Link 👉 To be added.

 ## Screenshot